yourbasic/api/README.md

 > You start by writing concrete code, and in the process
 > you discover interfaces that are increasingly accurate.

-The [graph.Iterator][graphit] interface is the fruit of my longest search for a fitting interface so far.
-It found it's current form only after trying out numerous graph data structures and implementing even more graph algorithms.
+The [graph.Iterator][graphit] interface is the result of my longest search for a well-fitting interface so far.
+I tried numerous graph data structures and implemented even more graph algorithms before finding a presentable fit.
 There is no way I could have designed this up-front.

 ### Make it generic